vectorgrp/sil-kit/docs/api/ethernet.rst

 - |ControllerInactive|: The sending Ethernet controller tried to send a frame before |Activate| was called.
 - |LinkDown|: |Activate| has been called but the link to another Ethernet Controller has not yet been established.
 - |Dropped|: Indicates a transmit queue overflow.
-- |InvalidFrameFormat|: The Ethernet frame is invalid, e.g. too small or too large.
+- |InvalidFrameFormat|: The Ethernet frame is invalid, e.g., too small or too large.

 .. _sec:api-ethernet-tracing: